venky0112/Flower-Clustering/README.md

 ## Overview

 Clustering is an unsupervised learning technique used to group similar data points.
-This project focuses on clustering flower data using the K-Means algorithm, a popular clustering method.
+This project focuses on clustering the famous Iris dataset using the K-Means algorithm, a popular clustering method.

 ## Installation